-LAN Board 7271RC is configured via the keyboard or remote software of the respective Base System.
-The necessary network parameters such as IP address, Gateway, Netmask and general control bytes are configured.
+LAN Board 7271RC/7272RC is configured via the keyboard of the respective Base System.
+The necessary network parameters are configured such as IP address, gateway address, network mask and a general control byte.

-The Technical Description of the respective Base System 7001RC is the basis for configuration.
+The Technical Description of the respective Base System is the basis for configuration.